-Using the four most commonly studied particle attributes from our literature search (size, particle type, ballast, and shape), we identified 62 dataset from 38 studies and examined the degree of correlation between sinking velocity and each of the above attributes (Fig. 2).
-A full description of methods is provided in the Methods section.
-Briefly, for particle type, ballast, and shape, R2 (proportion of variance in sinking velocity explained by size) were calculated from linear regressions for continuous variables, or from analyses of variance (ANOVAs) for categorical variables.
-To assess the degree of variation in sinking velocity explained by particle size in each study, a power law function was fitted to the data, and R2 of this power law function calculated using a linear regression on the log-log plot of size against sinking velocity.
+Using the four most commonly studied particle attributes from our literature search (size, particle type, ballast, and shape), we identified 62 data set from 38 studies and examined the degree of correlation between sinking velocity and each of the above attributes (Figure 2).
+A full description of methods is provided in Section 3.
+Briefly, for particle type, ballast, and shape, R^2 (proportion of variance in sinking velocity explained by size) were calculated from linear regressions for continuous variables, or from analyses of variance (ANOVAs) for categorical variables.
+To assess the degree of variation in sinking velocity explained by particle size in each study, a power law function was fitted to the data, and R^2 of this power law function calculated using a linear regression on the log-log plot of size against sinking velocity.
 A power law function was chosen over a linear relationship since sinking velocity is thought to scale with particle diameter according to a power law function according to Stokes's Law and empirically modified versions incorporating porosity (Guidi et al., 2008; Laurenceau-Cornec et al., 2020; Xiang et al., 2022).

-Despite particle size having received the most interest, our review suggests the dependency of sinking velocity on size is not well constrained (Fig. 2).
-Size explains between 0-88% in the variation in particle sinking velocity (as determined by the coefficient of determination (R^2)) with a median value of 31%.
-The strongest correlation between size and sinking velocity was observed for intact salp faecal pellets from the Southern Ocean (Iversen et al., 2017).
-However, in 26% of the datasets, particle size was observed to be a poor predictor of sinking velocity, explaining less than 10% of variation in particle sinking velocity (Fig. 2).
+Despite particle size having received the most interest, our review suggests the dependency of sinking velocity on size is not well constrained (Figure 2).
+Size explains between 0% and 88% in the variation in particle sinking velocity (as determined by the coefficient of determination " R^2 ") with a median value of 31%.
+The strongest correlation between size and sinking velocity was observed for intact salp fecal pellets from the Southern Ocean (Iversen et al., 2017).
+However, in 26% of the data sets, particle size was observed to be a poor predictor of sinking velocity, explaining less than 10% of variation in particle sinking velocity (Figure 2).
 Particle size did not appear to be a stronger predictor of sinking velocity than particle type or particle ballast content (Wilcoxon rank tests, p > 0.8).
 The median percentage of variance in sinking velocity explained by particle type and ballast content were 26% and 30%, respectively.
-It is noteworthy however that only four ex situ datasets examined the influence of particle type (i.e. differences in both taxonomic composition, i.e. aggregates made of different phytoplankton species, or particle shape, e.g. faecal pellets vs aggregates) or ballast content.
+It is noteworthy however that only four ex situ data sets examined the influence of particle type (i.e., differences in both taxonomic composition, i.e., aggregates made of different phytoplankton species, or particle shape, e.g., fecal pellets vs. aggregates) or ballast content.
 Likewise for particle shape, only one ex situ (Laurenceau-Cornec et al., 2015) and one in situ (Iversen & Lampitt, 2020) study directly measured a particle shape characteristic (aspect ratio) and sinking velocity, with neither of these studies finding sinking velocity to be explained by particle shape alone.